 - 2 cups reduced-sodium beef broth

-- Reduce heat; cover and simmer for 2-1/2 to 3 hours or until beef is tender.
-Combine cornstarch and water until smooth; gradually stir into stew.
-Bring to a boil; cook and stir for 2 minutes or until slightly thickened.
+- Mix cornstarch and water until smooth; stir into stew.
+Bring to a boil; cook and stir until slightly thickened, 1-2 minutes.

-- Meanwhile, in a large saucepan, saute onion and celery in butter until tender.
-Add rice and cranberries; cook and stir for 3-4 minutes or until rice is lightly browned.
-Add the broth.
-Bring to a boil.
-Reduce heat; cover and simmer for 15-20 minutes or until rice is tender.
+- For pilaf, in a saucepan, heat butter over medium-high heat; saute celery and onion until tender.
+Add rice and cranberries; cook and stir until rice is lightly browned, 3-4 minutes.
+Stir in broth; bring to a boil.
+Reduce heat; simmer, covered, until rice is tender, 15-20 minutes.
 Fluff with a fork.
 Serve with stew.
-Yield: 6 servings.